-The NBA constitutes an evaluation team comprising one Chairperson and one or two Evaluators for each programme to be considered for accreditation.
-The members of the evaluation team are expected to maintain transparency and confidentiality in the accreditation process.
+The NBA constitutes an evaluation team comprising one Chairperson and one or two Evaluators for each programme to be considered for accreditation The evaluation team members are expected to maintain transparency and confidentiality in the accreditation process.
 A person should not serve as a Chairperson or Evaluator of the evaluation team if he/she has a relationship leading to any clash of interest with the educational institution to such an extent that his/her judgment may be unduly influenced by their relationship.